sizhky/sizhky.github.io/_posts/2024-10-05-rag-in-45-seconds.md

 """
 Response(
     name="Matt",
-    response="Nucleus is the power house of the cell where the necessary proteins are made that help in the functioning of the cell"
+    response_summary="Nucleus is the power house of the cell where the necessary proteins are made that help in the functioning of the cell"
 )

 Response(
     name="John",
-    response="Cell is too small to hold a powerhouse" )
+    response_summary="Cell is too small to hold a powerhouse" )

 Response(
     name="Sarah",
-    response="Skipped the question altogether"
+    response_summary="Skipped the question altogether" )
-)

 Response(
     name="Alice",
-    response="DNA is the powerhouse of the cell with the help of RNA" )
+    response_summary="DNA is the powerhouse of the cell with the help of RNA" )
 """
 ```